NiaOrg/NiaPy/CONTRIBUTING.md

 ### Pull requests

 If you are not so familiar with Git or/and GitHub, we suggest you take a look at our [beginner's guide](.github/beginners_guide.md).

 - Fill in the [reqired template](.github/pull_request_template.md)
 - Document new code
 - Make sure all the code goes through Pylint without problems (run ```make check``` command)
-- Make sure PR builds (Travis and AppVeyor) goes through
+- Make sure PR builds goes through